renan-peres/mfin-portfolio-management/README.md

   </a>
 </h1>

-This repository contains a comprehensive portfolio construction and management system designed for optimal asset allocation based on a client's risk tolerance, fundamental analysis, risk-adjusted returns, and market conditions.
+This repository contains an investment portfolio construction designed for optimal asset allocation based on a client's risk tolerance, fundamental analysis, risk-adjusted returns, and market conditions.
 It provides end-to-end functionality from security selection to performance tracking and return projections.

 ## Features
 - Equity Portfolio Construction using fundamental screening + Modern Portfolio Theory